 Major internet auction houses, search engines, and retailers play a large role in making it easy for consumers to shop for poorly regulated wildlife products.
 They also allow third-parties to distribute elephant ivory, whale, and dolphin products to Asian consumers.
 But social media (page 3) is an increasingly common means for sellers of illicit ivory to interface discreetly with their customers and simultaneously reduce the amount of money spent on advertising ivory products.
 This makes it more difficult for environmental organizations to monitor the types of consumers targeted by marketing and advertising campaigns (page 5).

-During 2014 surveys of 935 consumers conducted by WildAid in three of China’s largest cities show an increased awareness compared to 2012 of the illicit nature of elephant ivory.
-However in the initial survey conducted in 2012 more than half of respondents thought that elephant poaching for ivory was not common.
-Recently more people saw the poaching of elephants as a problem that is worth correcting through stricter governmental measures (page 10).
+During a 2014 survey of 935 consumers conducted by WildAid in three of China’s largest cities an increased awareness of the illicit nature of elephant ivory was shown compared to a 2012 survey.
+In the initial survey conducted in 2012 more than half of respondents thought that elephant poaching for ivory was not common.
+Recently, more people saw the poaching of elephants as a problem that is worth correcting through stricter governmental measures (page 10).
 More than half of respondents to the 2014 survey said they had seen awareness campaigns (page 10) featuring Li Bingbing or Yao Ming and the vast majority of those people said they would not buy ivory.